zqfang/zqfang.github.io/content/posts/Graph/2021-08-11-Graph-minibatch.md

 Two frequently used methods are summarized here:
 - Neighbor Sampling ([Hamilton et al. (2017)](https://arxiv.org/abs/1706.02216))
+    -  `torch_geometric.loader.NeighborLoader`
 - Cluster-GCN ([Chiang et al. (2019)](https://arxiv.org/abs/1905.07953)).
+    - `torch_geometric.loader.ClusterLoader`

+Other samplers in PyG
+- `HGTLoader`
+- `GraphSAINTLoader`

+Overall, all heterogeneous graph loaders will produce a HeteroData object as output, holding a subset of the original data, and mainly differ in the way their sampling procedures works

 ## Neighbor Sampling with Different Ratios